 Representation of Species “Gene Space”: The “gene space” for each species will be assembled using the state-of-the art transcriptome assembler Trinity [Haas et al. Nat Protoc.
 2013 Aug;8(8):1494-512.]
 Each lane of sequencing will yield roughly 200 million reads which will allow us to assemble about 70-80% of the expressed genes [Liu et al 2013.
 PLoS ONE 8(6): e66883] with particular bias towards the biosynthetic pathways active in these tissues and therefore reduces the problem of missing data in phylogenomic analysis.
 Coverage of the genome achieved for each species will be estimated by determining the proportion of core eukaryotic genes [Parra et al. Nucleic Acids Research, 37(1): 298-297 (2009)] that are fully covered.
 A second criteria for estimating completeness of the Gene Space, will be to calculate the coverage of all known plant secondary metabolic pathways from the KEGG database in the species.
 If a certain species shows significantly less coverage than the overall species set, it will be re-sequenced to attain a higher depth of coverage.

 Gene expression values: Gene expression values will be determined by absolute counts of reads from each organ aligned to the assembled contigs and quantile normalized[Bullard et al 2010] at a species level.
 From this expression matrix, two measures of correlation of expression will be calculated.
 First a Pearson’s r measure will be calculated within the species for all-vs-all gene pairs across all sampled tissues and replicates.
-A second measure for correlation will be calculated, within the medicinal plant organ, between every Ortholog group, as determined in Aim 2A, across all species. ortholog group
+A second measure for correlation will be calculated, within the medicinal plant organ, between every Ortholog group, as determined in Aim 2A, across all species.
+In cases where a given ortholog group includes multiple genes within a species the expression values for the most correlated pair will be chosen.

 Aim 1.
 Expected Outcomes and Alternate Approaches.